BETE Custom Nozzle Fabrication

 BETE uses three basic spray nozzle fabrication processes: injection molding, machining from bar stock, and investment casting.
 Injection molding is used for large quantities of nozzles made from plastics such as PVC, ABS, and PVDF.
 Bar stock machining is often used for metal alloy and plastic nozzles when relatively small quantities are needed.
 Investment casting offers a precise and economical way to produce complex, customized nozzles in alloys that are difficult or expensive to machine.

-In addition to these three staples, we offer specialized processes for custom nozzle fabrication.
+In addition to these three staples, we offer specialized processes for custom nozzle fabrication and custom spray process solutions in our own in-house manufacturing facilities.
 The welding department, which is fully qualified to ASME Section IX, has made a specialty of joining dissimilar metals.
 This makes it possible to design nozzles combining alloys having superior anti-abrasion or corrosion properties with those having excellent machinability or weldability.
 Other specialized processes include plasma spray coating, plating, heat treating, grinding, ceramic fabrication, and filament winding of FRP.
-All these can be performed in our own in-house nozzle manufacturing facilities.

 The link between custom nozzle design and fabrication is seamless